josehu07/jepsen.demo/README.md

 ## Results

-Example results of testing runs can be found under `store/` (and browsed throug the web server):
+Example Jepsen outputs of testing runs can be found under `store/` (and browsed through the web server).
+Their corresponding checker result outputs can be found under `result/`, where the index is the reverse index in web server listing order (`-1` means latest run).

-- TODO

 ## References